 by Kathy Rogers and Stephen Ross

-I have been given both these guidebooks by the publisher and the review below is my own uninfluenced thoughts.
+I have been given all these guidebooks by the publisher and the review below is my own uninfluenced thoughts.

 This is a lovely book to use for inspiration to start panning a holiday or adventure and to decide if it is the right route for you.
 I would buy this for a friend who had started or was looking to start long distance walking trips, rather than a really experienced walker.
 The book is not enough detail alone to walk one of these trails, but a companion footprint map is referenced for each trail for more detailed planning and for navigational use on the walk.